As Texas Democrats mull return, GOP voting bill still awaits

 That would raise the prospect of Democrats facing arrest in an effort to compel their attendance in the House chamber, a threat they have mostly shrugged off.
 They also insist they wouldn’t be coming home empty-handed.

 Aside from stopping the GOP voting bill for a second time, Democrats say they succeeded in pushing voting rights legislation back near the top of Congress’ agenda and turning a national spotlight on the issue.
-They have also taken credit at least one potential change under the most recent bill that Republican Rep. Pat Fallon of Texas said would be coming: removing some voter ID requirements for mail-in ballots.
+They have also taken credit for at least one potential change under the most recent bill that Republican Rep. Pat Fallon of Texas said would be coming: removing some voter ID requirements for mail-in ballots.

-They also rallied supporters and voters back home, including more than $700,000 that former congressman Beto O’Rourke, who has not ruled out challenging Abbott in 2022, said he raised through his political action committee.
+They also rallied supporters and voters back home, including more than $700,000 that former U.S. Rep. Beto O’Rourke, who has not ruled out challenging Abbott in 2022, said he raised through his political action committee.

 The holdout was not without its stumbles.
 Shortly after they arrived, several Democrats tested positive for COVID-19, limiting their in-person meetings.
 And although Democrats met twice with Vice President Kamala Harris, they never met with Biden.
 On Thursday, White House Press Secretary Jen Psaski said if the legislative calendar required Democrats to be in Texas, “we would support that.”